AndrewJBateman/ionic-angular-world-data/README.md

 * Status: Working Country List page.
 Ion segment used to allow user to select country_list by continent.
 Routes to detail page but data binding not working due to api get error.

-* To-do: Change ion-segment to ion-select-option or top bar menu sliding columns.
-Add search, fix detail page.
-Add filter to filter countries by select option chosen (ie Africa, Europe etc).
-Add to categories page/add extra pages with rankings data from World Bank etc. Add contact info to about page.
+* To-do: Add to categories page/add extra pages with rankings data from World Bank etc. Add contact info to about page.
 Add scss color themes.
 Look at CIA Fact Book for info - API?

 ## Inspiration